kubealex/libvirt-ocp4-provisioner/README.md

 - cloud-init:
   - user: ocpinstall
   - pass: ocprocks
-  - ssh-key: generated during vm-provisioning and store in the project folder
+  - ssh-key: generated during vm-provisioning and stores in the project folder

 The user is capable of logging via SSH too.